ddavidhe/group-11-348/milestone-0/readme.md

 The community server will be on by default.
 - MacOS: Use spotlight search 'mysql' to find an interface in System Settings to turn it off and on.

+You will also need to initialize the database, which is a button in the 'mysql' tab of System Settings.

 ## 4. Run the Application
 Perform a "Hello World" by running the app.